jpazer/game-of-life/README.md

 # game-of-life
-Conway's Game of Life Simulator
+Conway’s Game of Life is a cellular automaton devised by the British mathematician John Horton Conway in 1970.

 <p>Try it here: http://jasminepazer.com/projects/life/</p>